mozilla/normandy/docs/ops/config.rst

    This defaults to ``False`` for local developer instances.

+.. envvar:: DJANGO_CERTIFICATES_EXPIRE_EARLY_DAYS

+   If set, when checking certificates for validity, start failing system checks this many days before the certificate would expire.

 Gunicorn settings
 -----------------
 These settings control how Gunicorn starts, when the default command of the